bcnmy/docs/docs/quickstart.md

 🎉 **Congratulations on completing the quickstart!**

-To dive deeper, check out more use cases in our Quick Explore guide or explore our Node.js guides for additional insights.

-Follow this guide for [the gasless transaction](/account/transactions/gasless).
+To dive deeper, check out more [use cases](/account/transactions) and follow this guide for [the gasless transaction](/account/transactions/gasless).